 What kind of maintenance does my compost need?

-In cooler climates, it is best to not disturb the pile in order to retain heat in the center.
-Keeping straw and other coarse materials throughout the pile will keep the material aerated without turning.
-As you add new material in the cooler months, simply add to the top and do not turn until the temperature warms.
-Especially in the cold, dry Colorado climate, keeping the pile moist is also essential to the decomposition.
-Make sure your pile is damp at all times, but not soggy.
+In cooler climates, it is best to not disturb the pile in order to retain heat in the center leaving straw and other coarse materials throughout the pile will keep the material aerated without the need to turn it.
+As you add new material in the cooler months, keep the pile damp, but not soggy, because it’s essential to the decomposition process.
+You can use a watering can or a hose to keep it damp.

 How do I know when my compost is ready?

-The color of the material should be very dark, almost black, and should be a consistent texture and composition.
-When your original materials are unrecognizable, that’s when you know it is ready to use.
+The color of the material should be very dark, (almost black) and should be a consistent texture and composition.
+When your original materials are unrecognizable, that’s when you know it’s ready to use.
 Essentially, it should look like soil!
-In cooler climates where the temperature never really rises it could take up to two years to compost fully.
-In warmer temperatures, it can take as little as two months if aerated and composed properly.
+In cooler climates where temperatures never really rise, it could take up to two years to compost fully.
+In warmer temperatures, it can take as little as two months if aerated and composted properly.